-- I. Install and start XtreemFS: Follow the instructions given by the quick start guide for XtreemFS, available at Sec.
-I. Notice that the DIR is reachable at localhost:32638, beause this information will be important later. - 2.
+- 1. Install and start XtreemFS: - Follow the instructions given by the quick start guide for XtreemFS, available at Sec.
+1. Notice that the DIR is reachable at localhost:32638, beause this information will be important later. - 2.
 Download and extract Hadoop - 3.
-Configure Hadoop to use XtreemFS instead of HDFS: - (a) After downloading and extracting Hadoop you first have to add XtreemFS, the HadoopClient and yidl to its classpath.
-To do so edit the hadoopenv.sh that can be found in the conf directory of Hadoop and add the paths to XtreemFS.jar, yidl.jar and HadoopClient.jar separated by ':' to the HADOOP_CLASSPATH.
-If you run a Linux-based OS these jarlibraries are located at '/usr/share/java/'. - (b) Now you have to specify some properties at the core-site.xml which also has to be in the conf directory of Hadoop.
+Configure Hadoop to use XtreemFS instead of HDFS: - (a) After downloading and extracting Hadoop you have to make sure it will find the XtreemFSHadoopClient package.
+The easiest way to do so is to download XtreemFSHadoopClient.jar into Hadoop's lib directory, or to symlink it there. - Alternativly, you can add it to Hadoop's classpath.
+It can be edited in hadoop-env.sh which can be found in the conf directory of Hadoop.
+Assuming you put XtreemFSHadoopClient.jar to the other jar-libraries located at '/usr/share/java/', the resulting line should look like this. - export HADOOP_CLASSPATH="/usr/share/XtreemFSHadoopClient.jar" - (b) Now you have to specify some properties in core-site.xml (in the conf directory of Hadoop).
 If this file does not exist you can safely create it.